-Dr. Filion is an experienced clinical psychologist, keynote speaker, and change leader with an ardent commitment to public service.
-She obtained her master’s degree in Counselling from the University of Ottawa, and her PhD in Psychology (Research and Intervention) from the Université de Montréal.
-Dr. Filion also holds a Mental Health Law certificate from the Osgoode Hall Law School at York University, and a Senior Leadership certificate from the Telfer School of Management at the University of Ottawa.
+Dr. Filion is an experienced clinical psychologist and change leader with an ardent commitment to public service.
+She obtained her Master’s in Counseling from the University of Ottawa, and her PhD in Research and Intervention from the University of Montreal.
+Dr. Filion also holds a Mental Health Law Certificate from the Osgood Hall Law School at York University, and a Senior Leadership Certificate from the Telfer School of Management at the University of Ottawa.

-Dr. Filion has created and deployed over 15 community programs in mental health in order to improve the lives of those in need.
-Currently, she holds the position of Director, Development and Integration, at the Hawkesbury & District General Hospital.
-She is also President and CEO of her own private practice (Filion Psychology Professional Corporation) where she provides psychotherapy services to people suffering from mood, anxiety, adjustment and other disorders.
-Dr. Filion has specialized training in the treatment of Post-Traumatic Stress Disorder (PTSD), often involving both dissociative and personality disorders.
+Dr. Filion has created and deployed over fifteen community programs in mental health in order to improve the lives of those in need.
+She is President and CEO of her own private practice, the Filion Psychology Professional Corporation, where she offers psychotherapy services to those suffering from Mood and Anxiety Disorders.
+She specializes in complex Post Traumatic Stress Disorder (PTSD), often involving both Dissociative and Personality Disorders.
+Currently, she also holds the position of Director of Strategic Development and Integration at the Hawkesbury and District General Hospital.
 Previous to her career as a psychologist, she was a high school teacher.
-Still enjoying pedagogy, Dr. Filion teaches at the university level and also trains psychotherapists from various regions in a specialized approach to PTSD.
-She is also a life coach, corporate consultant and popular speaker.
+Always enjoying pedagogy, Dr. Filion also teaches at the university level, is a sought-after trainer for psychotherapists, first responders, and caregivers, and is a motivational speaker for all groups and ages.

-Dr. Filion knows firsthand what mental illness is all about, both as a caregiver and as a person with lived experience.
-Throughout most of her life, her mother suffered from severe depression and chronic anxiety.
+Dr. Filion knows first-hand what mental illness is all about, both as a caregiver, and a person with lived-experience.
+Throughout most of her life, Dr. Filion’s mother suffered from severe depression and chronic anxiety.
 Her brother also suffered from a lifetime of addictions.
-She was both her mother’s and her brother’s caregiver, although on two very different levels.
-Sadly, her mother and brother passed away in 2015, her mother at 78 years of age from medical complications due to an infection, and her brother at the age of 55 from a cardiac arrest.
-Dr. Filion herself suffered from postpartum depression after the birth of her first child.
-“No wonder, she claims, that psychology has been a passion of mine since my youth.
+She was both her mother and her brother’s caregiver, although on two very different levels.
+Sadly, her mother and brother passed away in 2015, her mother at 78 years of age from medical complications due to an infection, and her brother from a heart arrest, at 55.
+Dr. Filion herself suffered from post-partum depression after the birth of her first child.
+“No wonder” she claims, “that psychology has been a passion of mine since my youth.
 I need to understand, and want to help.”